 CALL (800) 863-5312 TO SPEAK WITH NEW MEXICO SKI ACCIDENT LAWYERS FOR FREE

-Skiing and snowboarding are popular winter sports, but they can come with risks and dangers.
-A ski accident is common and may cause serious injuries.
+Skiing and snowboarding are popular winter sports, but they can come with risks and dangers that cause serious injuries.
+Additionally, ski accidents are sometimes the result of someone else’s actions, but may also be due to negligence of a resort.

 Who is Liable in a Ski Accident?